Saint Petersburg: Economy

-Ten percent of the world's power turbines are made there at the LMZ, which built over two thousand turbines for power plants across the world.
-Major local industries are Admiralty Shipyard, Baltic Shipyard, LOMO, Kirov Plant, Elektrosila, Izhorskiye Zavody; also registered in Saint Petersburg are Sovkomflot, Petersburg Fuel Company and SIBUR among other major Russian and international companies.
+Ten percent of the world's power turbines are made there at the LMZ, which has built over two thousand turbines for power plants across the world.
+Major local industries are Admiralty Shipyards, Baltic Shipyard, LOMO, Kirov Plant, Elektrosila, Izhorskiye Zavody; also registered in Saint Petersburg are Sovcomflot, Petersburg Fuel Company and Sibur among other major Russian and international companies.

-The Port of Saint Petersburg has three large cargo terminals, Bolshoi Port Saint Petersburg, Kronstadt, and Lomonosov terminal.
-International cruise liners have been served at the passenger port at Morskoy Vokzal on the south-west of Vasilyevsky Island.
+The Great Port of Saint Petersburg has three large cargo terminals, in Petrodvorerts, Kronstadt, and Lomonosov.
+International cruise ships have been served at the passenger port at Morskoy Vokzal on the south-west of Vasilyevsky Island.
 In 2008, the first two berths opened at the New Passenger Port on the west of the island.
 The new passenger terminal is part of the city's "Marine Facade" development project and was due to have seven berths in operation by 2010.

-A complex system of riverports on both banks of the Neva River are interconnected with the system of seaports, thus making Saint Petersburg the main link between the Baltic Sea and the rest of Russia through the Volga–Baltic Waterway.
+A complex system of riverports on both banks of the Neva River is interconnected with the system of seaports, thus making Saint Petersburg the main link between the Baltic Sea and the rest of Russia through the Volga–Baltic Waterway.

 The Saint Petersburg Mint (Monetny Dvor), founded in 1724, is one of the largest mints in the world.
 It mints Russian coins, medals, and badges.
 Saint Petersburg is also home to the oldest and largest Russian foundry, Monumentskulptura, which made thousands of sculptures and statues that now grace the public parks of Saint Petersburg and many other cities.
-Monuments and bronze statues of the Tsars, as well as other important historic figures and dignitaries, and other world-famous monuments, such as the sculptures by Peter Clodt von Jürgensburg, Paolo Troubetzkoy, Mark Antokolsky, and others, were made there.
+Monuments and bronze statues of the Tsars, as well as other important historical figures and dignitaries, and other world-famous monuments, such as the sculptures by Peter Clodt von Jürgensburg, Paolo Troubetzkoy, Mark Antokolsky, and others, were made there.

 In 2007, Toyota opened a Camry plant after investing 5 billion rubles (approx. US$200 million) in Shushary, one of the southern suburbs of Saint Petersburg.
 Opel, Hyundai and Nissan have also signed deals with the Russian government to build their automotive plants in Saint Petersburg.
 The automotive and auto-parts industry is on the rise there during the last decade.